0ddjob/Cidco-Mailstation/README.md

 # Cidco MailStation
-The MailStation is a Z80 based device from the 20th Century used primarily for email using the POTS (PSTN diallup).<br>
+The MailStation is a Z80 based device from the 20th Century used primarily for email using the POTS (PSTN dial up).<br>

 It has a Z80??<br>

 W.I.P.Z. ... ?<br>